"Tinder for teens" What parents need to know about the Wink app

-So 2 Wants To Know downloaded the app just to see what safe guards they had to protect kids.
+So 2 Wants To Know downloaded the app just to see what safeguards they had to protect kids.
 Here's the most interesting part for us: they do ask for your age, but there's no verification of it.
-Some creeper could easily put in that they are teen and start talking with under-aged kids.
+Some creeper could easily put in that they are a teen and start talking with under-aged kids.

 Reporter Ben Briscoe put in his real age to look around a little more for you.
 There were no nude pictures or really anything vulgar, but there were a few things that might be crossing the line of being able to show it on tv.